spylik/pplc-php/README.md

 Goals
 ---
 pplc-php is very simple script without optimizations for performance.
-General goal - fast and simple implementation of test task. pplc-php works slowly and may have problems with huge log files.
+General goal - quick and simple implementation of test task. pplc-php works slowly and may have problems with huge log files.

 Example of output: